lucyparsons/OpenOversight/CONTRIB.md

  `flake8` is a tool for automated linting and style checks.
 Be sure to run `flake8` and fix any errors before submitting a PR.

+ You can run it with `make lint` to execute flake8 from the docker containers.

 ## Development Environment

 You can use our Docker-compose environment to stand up a development OpenOversight.